-Save Money By Being Fuel Efficient.22nd June 2018
+Being Fuel Efficient Will Save Money.22nd June 2018

-If you are on the road for a significant amount of your day, you will no doubt have a sophisticated, detailed internal navigation system of where the best services are, tastiest sandwiches, strongest coffee, delicious 4pm snacks and ……. petrol stations!
-Some people even have an inbuilt calculation device allowing them to compare petrol prices of all petrol stations within a 50 mile radius, thus getting the cheapest tank of fuel.
+If you are on the road for a significant amount of your day, you will no doubt have a sophisticated, detailed internal navigation system.
+It tells you where the best services are, tastiest sandwiches, strongest coffee and delicious 4pm snacks.
+And not to mention ……. petrol stations!
+Some people have an inbuilt calculation device, allowing them to compare petrol prices of all petrol stations within a 50 mile radius.
+Thus getting the cheapest tank of fuel.

 1. Be more aerodynamic